- Describe the benefits of family style dining.

 Soy-Based Formula and Cow's Milk

-Some infants who are lactose intolerant or who have other health issues may drink soy-based formulas.
-These bottles should also be labeled with the infant’s name, date, and time of preparation.
+After the weaning stage, most of the world’s inhabitants cannot digest lactose, the naturally-occurring sugar found in milk.
+Because lactose intolerance is so prevalent after weaning, it is important to be prepared for this eventuality in your classroom.
+Lactose intolerant infants or infants who have other health issues may drink soy-based formulas.
+These bottles should also be labeled with the infant’s name, date and time of preparation.

-Cow’s milk should not be served to infants younger than 12 months unless the family provides written directions from their primary health-care provider.
-Between 12 months and 24 months of age, children who are not drinking breast milk can be served whole milk.
+Cow's milk should not be served to infants from birth through twelve months of age unless the family provides written directions from their primary care provider.
+Between twelve and twenty-four months of age, children who are not drinking human breast milk or infant formula can be served whole milk.
 If there is a risk of obesity or other health concerns, these children can have reduced fat or 2% milk.

-Sometimes an infant cannot have infant formula or soy-based formula due to certain health conditions.
+Sometimes an infant cannot have infant formula or soy-based formula, due to certain health conditions.
 The infant may be allergic to milk or soy or may need extra calories to thrive.
-When this is the case, the family should provide a written plan from their primary health-care provider.
-Infants who are thirsty should be given additional formula or breastmilk, but shouldn’t be given water unless directed by their parent, guardian, or physician.
+When this is the case, the family should provide a written plan from their primary care provider so that you can be sure to feed the infant appropriately; check with your manager or supervisor to determine if other paperwork and documentation needs to be completed for your program.
+All infants, but especially those under 6 months, who are thirsty should be given additional formula or breastmilk, but shouldn’t be given water unless directed by their parent, guardian, or physician.

 Nurturing Care and Bottle Feeding

 Feeding allows you to physically connect with an infant by holding him or her in a pleasing manner.
 Allow the infant to hold your finger or stroke the fabric of your shirt.
-This helps the infant to feel comforted and secure.
+This helps the infant to feel comforted and secure; bottles should never be propped during feedings.

 The procedures for bottle-feeding are similar to breastfeeding approaches:

-- Begin feeding when infant provides cues (rooting, sucking, turning head, open mouth, irritability that is not explained by other factors, etc.).
+- Begin feeding when infant provides cues (rooting, sucking, open mouth, etc.).

 - Wash your hands and the infant's hands before feeding.